Dodgers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Dustin May (2-1) will take to the mound for the Dodgers and make his sixth start of the season.
+- The Dodgers' Clayton Kershaw (4-1) will make his sixth start of the season.

-- May will look to finish five or more innings for the sixth start in a row.
+- Kershaw will look to finish five or more innings for the sixth start in a row.

 |Opponent